Remote Image Interpretations For Teleradiology Clients

 The COVID-19 pandemic has had a significant impact on radiology.
 The rapid spread of coronavirus in 2020 has increased the use of NDIs teleradiology services.
 The COVID-19 pandemic has enhanced the value of telemedicine and the use of NDI’s teleradiology services to communicate with referring physicians and to read radiological images.

-Due to COVID-19, private practices, imaging centers, radiology departments and practices are now using NDI’s teleradiology services more than ever.
 More and more radiology practices and imaging institutions are using NDI teleradiology services to implement off-site reading into their normal workflow and to decrease their radiologist’s exposure to SARS-CoV-2.

 Additionally, medical imaging facilities, radiology administrators and outpatient diagnostic imaging centers are now using NDI’s teleradiology services to help handle the COVID-19 pandemic.
-Get more information on COVID-19 strategies, including radiology preparedness, policy and response for radiology departments here.

 Overview of NDI